hugomelendez/openshift-cicd-pipelines/docs/workshop/example3/README.md

     oc new-project hello-test
     oc new-project hello-prod

-Remove the triggers in the DEV Hello Service application (henceforth the pipeline will handle deployments):

-    oc set triggers dc/hello-service -n hello-dev --remove-all

 Create the application in TEST and PROD (for the first time):

     oc tag hello-dev/hello-service:latest hello-test/hello-service:latest -n hello-test